Highlights of the Program

 Sustainea

-• Characterizing Sustainea converting regeneratively grown corn into high-performance plant-based glycols
+• Highlighting Sustainea's process of converting regeneratively grown corn into high-performance plant-based glycols

-• Verifying plant-based glycols enabling low-carbon PET across packaging, textiles, and more
+• Showcasing plant-based glycols enabling low-carbon PET across packaging, textiles, and more

-• Detailing U.S.-manufactured, drop-in bio-PET integrated with current production and recycling
+• Describing U.S.-manufactured, drop-in bio-PET integrated with current production and recycling

 • Quantifying emission reductions, stronger supply chains, and measurable circularity gains